-Medical errors harm patients at every care function
+Medical errors harm patients in every care function

 The hospital community and the healthcare professions have been aware of the problem of medical errors for some time.
 But it was not until 1999, and a report by the prestigious Institute of Medicine, that the issue was brought more sharply into public focus.
 That report sounded the first real alarm about avoidable deaths caused by hospital harm and attempted to galvanize public opinion.
 As you will see from the accompanying video summary of a hearing held by the U.S. Senate in July of 2014, the problem has become worse, not better, over the years.